-- Absorbent materials such as fabric, papers or wood; if you want to prevent the emulsion to be soaked into the base, a precoat with BLACK MAGIC RBM52 - pure photo gelatine has to be made (also called baryta solution, but without barium sulphate). - 2.
-Smooth and/or hard surfaces such as polished stone, glass or metal; we recommend also a precoat with RBM52in combination with RBM41 hardening additive solution (to improve adhesion and mechanical qualities).
+- Absorbent materials such as fabric, papers or wood; if you want to prevent the emulsion to be soaked into the base, a precoat with BLACK MAGIC RBM52 - pure photo gelatine has to be made (also called baryta solution, but without barium sulphate).\ - 2.
+Smooth and/or hard materials like polished stone, glass or metal: we recommend a pre-coating with RBM41.
+It is also possible to skip this step and start directly to work with the liquid emulsion.
+Should you note that the emulsion is coming off during handling, try to use the following tips, maybe you will come to terms with them perfectly: